Library Automation

 Library automation, especially RFID-based fully automated systems, has revolutionized library management by enhancing efficiency, security, and user experience.
 With advanced software solutions like KOHA, SOUL, BookBolt, and eMaster, libraries can streamline operations, reduce manual work, and provide seamless access to resources.
 As technology continues to evolve, library automation will play a crucial role in the digital transformation of educational and research institutions.

-Library Automation : A Smart Approach to Modern Education
+Library Automation : Smart Approach to Modern Education

 In today’s digital era, libraries are no longer just about books and shelves.
 They have evolved into smart, automated learning hubs that provide seamless access to physical and digital resources.
 Library Automation ensures efficient management of library resources, enhances accessibility, and integrates with national and global knowledge networks like INFLIBNET and e-Library portals.